Corn rebounds on U.S. weather concerns, soyoil hits 10-year high - Up News Info

 SINGAPORE — Chicago corn futures gained more than 1% on Thursday, recouping some of the previous session’s losses, with concerns over dry U.S. weather and strong demand underpinning prices.

-Soybean oil rose to a 10-year high on worries over global edible oil supplies, while soybeans climbed for a third consecutive session.
+World edible oil prices jumped on supply concerns with soybean oil hitting its highest in a decade, while soybeans climbed for a third consecutive session.

+“The situation in South America has been a concern effect, and now U.S. Midwest is turning dry.
+It might be a bit early to lower production estimates for U.S. corn crop,” Phin Ziebell, agribusiness economist at National Australia Bank, said.

+“The edible oil side is more bullish with higher use in biofuels.
+Energy prices are also climbing.”